qxsch/ScreenResolution/Documentation/HowtoRestoreResolutionAtLogon.md

-# How to disable resolution at logon?
+# How to disable automatic resolution restore at logon?
  1. start cmd (by clicking on the start menu and then type ```cmd```)
  2. go to the directory by typing: ```cd "C:\Program Files\QXSScreenResolution\"```
  3. enter the following to activate restore at logon:  ```.\UpdateScreenResolution.exe disable-restore-at-logon```